kayservince/sesame/README.md

 # sesame
-A  basic tool to know what ports are open on a specific host
+A  basic tool to know which ports are open on a specific host